 So yeah, it’s safe to say we’ll have plenty of points by the time we need to apply the credit.
 And even if we didn’t, another nice perk of the card is that you can wait up to 120 days to apply credit to a travel charge.

 That said, I’m not going to pretend I love everything about the cards.

-My main gripe about the Barclaycard Arrival Plus™ World Elite MasterCard® is the $100 minimum for travel expenses.
+My main gripe about the Barclay card is the $100 minimum for travel expenses.
 I like the idea of being able to pay for checked luggage.
 Or any hotel taxes/fees that the Chase rewards don’t include in the booking.

 And an $89 annual fee is just silly.
 Maybe it makes sense for people who travel more.
 But not for us.
 I know the company has to make back the money it gives out in bonuses, but… No.

-As for Chase Sapphire card, I hate that the hotel and plane ticket options seem to be all non-refundable.
+As for the Chase Sapphire, I dislike that the hotel and plane ticket options seem to be all non-refundable.
 I’m always willing to pay a little more to keep my mental “What if?” at bay.

 And its $95 annual fee is also way too high.
 Especially since Sapphire only pays two points per dollar on dining and travel.
 Everything else gains just one point.

 So yeah, there are some drawbacks to each.
-That said, the $500 bonuses definitely made the cards worthwhile for the first year.
+That said, the rewards (and yes, the sign-up bonus) definitely make the cards worthwhile.

 What’s your favorite rewards-coup story?

 *Normally, a waste.
 But we don’t have a smartphone, and I haven’t lived there for seven years